wsaada19/community-quests-form/README.md

 A form that can be used to help build quest configurations for the [Community Quests Spigot Plugin](https://www.spigotmc.org/resources/community-quests-1-16-1-21-%E2%AD%90run-server-wide-quests-%E2%AD%90.90798/.)
 More information on the plugin and how the configuration setup works can be [found here](https://github.com/wsaada19/CommunityQuests?tab=readme-ov-file#Configuration.).

-Built this application to practice using react-hook-form and sst for deploying.
+Built this application to practice using react-hook-form, Material UI and SST for managing infra.

 ## Prerequisites